mspass-team/mspass/docs/source/user_manual/memory_management.rst

 working on blocks of data with size defined by :math:`S_d N_{partitions}`.
 If the ratio is large
 spilling is unlikely.
-When the ratio is less than one spilling is guaranteed to be an issue.
+When the ratio is less than one spilling is likely.
 In the worst case, a job may fail completely with a memory fault when :math:`K_c` is small.
 As stated repeatedly in this section this issue is a work in progress at the time of this writing, but from our experience for a typical work flow you should aim to tune the workflow to have :math:`K_c` be of the order of 2 or more to avoid spilling.
+Workflows with highly variable memory requirements within a pipeline (e.g. anytime a smaller waveform segment is cut from larger ones.) may allow smaller values of :math:`K_c`, particularly if the initial read is the throttle on throughput.

 The main way to control :math:`K_c` is to set :math:`N_{partitions}` when you create a bag/RDD.
 In MsPASS that is normally set by